What Are the World’s Most Exclusive Luxury Credit Cards? Here Are 8

 Still waiting for your invite to one of the cards above?
 (Don’t worry, so are we.)

 In the meantime, consider applying for one of these luxury credit cards.
 While prestigious, they also welcome applications from the general public.
+Upon approval for your card of choice, you’ll enjoy a solid rewards program and a variety of helpful perks and travel benefits.

 So it’s not quite black, but it’s still pretty shiny.
 The Amex Platinum card comes with a range of travel perks — and unlike the Black card, you don’t have to wait for an invitation.